-The applicant must meet the School of Graduate Studies' current minimum general admission requirements as published in the graduate catalog.
+The applicant must meet the School of Graduate Studies' current minimum general admission requirement as published in the graduate catalog.

-- For admission to the geology M.A. program, applicants must hold a bachelor's degree in geology from an accredited college or university or otherwise demonstrate sufficient coursework, training, or experience in geoscience. - 2.
-Applicants may be admitted under "provisional" or "qualified" status, but to advance to "approved" status, they must have completed 5 to 6 credit hours of geology field course, or its equivalent, along with satisfactory achievement in supporting sciences and mathematics, as determined by the Harold Hamm School of Geology and Geological Engineering's Graduate Admissions Committee. - 3.
-Applicants must have a cumulative grade point average of 3.0 or higher. - Applicants are encouraged to submit their GRE score to support their application, especially if they do not have an undergraduate degree in geology. - Applicants must satisfy the School of Graduate Studies' English Language Proficiency requirements as published in the graduate catalog. - For a Master of Arts degree, students must complete two or more semesters of calculus while an undergraduate or graduate student.
+- 1. For admission to the Geology M.S. program, applicants should have earned an undergraduate degree in Geology from an accredited college or university or another relevant discipline.
+If an applying student has a Bachelor's degree in a non-science discipline or is otherwise uncertain that their accomplishments meet these requirements, they can demonstrate their competency and preparedness for graduate school in Geology through other means, such as demonstration of equivalent and relevant knowledge gained through field experience and/or industry employment. - 2.
+Applicants must have a cumulative grade point average of 2.75 or higher. - Applicants are encouraged to submit their GRE score to support their application, especially if they do not have an undergraduate degree in Geology. - Applicants must satisfy the School of Graduate Studies' English Language Proficiency requirements as published in the graduate catalog. - 5.
+For a Master of Science degree, students must have completed at least one semester of calculus while an undergraduate.
+Applicants are also generally expected to have completed at least one year of preparation in chemistry and one course in physics during their undergraduate preparation.

-Students missing any of the above requirements may be admitted under provisional or qualified status, but all admission requirements must be completed, without graduate credit, within one year after beginning graduate work.
+Students missing any of the above requirements may be admitted under provisional or qualified status, but all admission requirements at the undergraduate level must be completed, without graduate credit, within one year after beginning graduate work.